Let me tell you a story…

 A lot of the time we listen to them and believe them.
 We are scared.
 What if everything we fear and doubt will come true?

-There is no real secret to taking the first step.
-We don’t need to find confidence or courage or be armed to the hilt with preparation and knowledge.
+The good news is we don’t need to find confidence or courage or be armed to the hilt with preparation and knowledge.

 That’s the thing about our thoughts.
 They feel real and true.
 But they are just made-up stories we tell ourselves about the future or the past, and use them to give life to our hopes and dreams and fears.